Spomky-Labs/otphp/doc/AppConfig.md

 ## Local QR Code generation (recommended)

-Using [BaconQrCode][bacon-qr-code] keeps the provisioning URI on your server, which is the safest approach for a 2FA implementation.
+Generating QR codes locally keeps the provisioning URI on your server, which is the safest approach for a 2FA implementation.
+Any QR Code library will do; here are two common choices.

+### Using BaconQrCode

+[BaconQrCode][bacon-qr-code] renders the provisioning URI as a PNG (the `GDLibRenderer` requires the GD extension).

 ```shell
 composer require bacon/bacon-qr-code:^3.0